tannerhelland/PhotoDemon/README.md

 * Helmut Kuerbiss for maintaining (and hand-editing!) the German language file
 * Dirk Hartmann for additional help with the German language file (http://www.taichi-zentrum-heidelberg.de)
+* Raj Chaudhuri for rewriting the recent file handler, and adding recent file support for macros
 * Will Stampfer for a comprehensive code review and multiple optimization and bug-fix patches (https://github.com/epmatsw)
 * Hans Nolte for many improvements to HDR image format handling